-- Next RAIHN Weeks Supported by Aldersgate in 2018: October 21 – 28.
-The first week in 2019 will be January 20 – 27.
+- Next RAIHN Week Supported by Aldersgate UMC in 2019 will be January 20 – 27.
 Even if you can’t attend training, you are welcome to help with set up or other tasks, or shadow those serving.

 Greece Ecumenical Food Shelf: The following are needed: drivers, verifiers (call client with questions), and dispatchers (contact drivers).
 If you have any questions, please call Ann Walker at 865-0870.